Trump's Frequent Visits Disrupt Palm Beach Life And Businesses

 "The dining patio is quite lovely, but it's also quite open," Frankel says.
 "It is not an appropriate place to discuss sensitive matters to national security in the earshot of patrons or waiters."

-The White House said later Trump had been briefed earlier in a secure location, and he and Abe were just discussing logistics for a press event.
+The White House said later Trump had been briefed earlier in a secure location and he and Abe were just discussing logistics for a press event.

 Frankel says while the president is always welcome anywhere he goes in the U.S., she has a respectful suggestion.

-Note: A previous version of this story misspelled Jorge Gonzalez's last name as Gonzales.